TPM Writer’s Guidelines

-Travel Post Monthly is looking for sound travel advice, that help TPM readers learn about a destination and save time, money, and stress when traveling.
+Travel Post Monthly posts articles with sound travel advice, that help TPM readers learn about a destination and save time, money, and stress when traveling.

-Short (500—800 words), engaging stories about global destinations are always welcome.
+We like short (800—1200 words), engaging stories about global destinations.
 TPM feature articles tell readers what makes a place unique.
 Destination articles include how-2 information travelers need to follow in a writer’s footsteps or create their own journey.